AdoboPeanuts/Classification_Homework/README.md

 Q2.
 Which model had the best recall score?

-    A: Both naive over sampling and smote over sampling model has the best balanced accuracy score at 99.38%
+    A: Both naive over sampling and smote over sampling model has the best recall accuracy score at 99.38%

 Q3.
 Which model had the best geometric mean score?